AdityaSeth777/PCC-CS391/3.1 - Menu Driven - Circular Queue using Array/Readme.md

+Question -> Write a menu driven C program to implement circular queue using array

 ```This is a C program to implement a circular queue using an array.
 The program uses a menu-driven approach to allow the user to perform various operations on the queue, such as enqueueing, dequeuing, and displaying the contents of the queue.```

 The circular queue is implemented using an array with a fixed size of MAX_QUEUE_SIZE, which is defined as 10.
 Two variables, front and rear, are used to keep track of the front and rear of the queue, respectively.
 Initially, both variables are set to -1, indicating an empty queue.